Writing • Editing • Project Management

 I love helping professionals write better.
-I'm a longtime faculty member and conference co-chair for CASE's intensive Persuasive Writing for Development conference.
+I'm a longtime faculty member and conference co-chair for CASE's intensive Annual Development Writing conference.
 I'm a frequent speaker and presenter for AFP-Massachusetts, Development Dialogues, NEAGC, and CASE District 1, where I served six years on the executive board.
 Recently, I earned CASE's highest national teaching award, the Crystal Apple, and judged the Platinum awards for District 1's Best Magazine Articles.
 I also serve on the Alumni Board of Grub Street's Novel Incubator program in Boston.

 These titles only begin to describe me.
 Basically, I love words.
-And I love crafting compelling stories that drive results.
+And I love crafting compelling stories that build relationships and drive results.
 I guess I'm a storyteller on a mission.

 I have degrees from Thayer Academy, the George Washington University, and Suffolk University.
 I also studied at the University of East Anglia, UK, and recently completed Boston's Grub Street Novel Incubator program.

-I've helped all types of nonprofits and organizations tell their stories, raise more money, connect with their constituents, and inspire their communities.
+I've helped all types of mission-driven organizations tell their stories, raise more money, connect with their constituents, and inspire their communities.

 How can I help you?